Logiqx/covid-stats/docs/modelling-regional-occurrences/README.md

 - [Daily Deaths](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/bulletins/excesswintermortalityinenglandandwales/2018to2019provisionaland2017to2018final#daily-deaths) for England and Wales 2018/2019
 - [Daily Deaths](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/bulletins/excesswintermortalityinenglandandwales/2019to2020provisionaland2018to2019final#daily-deaths) for England and Wales 2019/2020, needs to be re-combined with daily COVID-19 deaths

-Note: I have submitted a request for deaths by date of occurrence up to 31 Dec 2019, across all 9 regions of England and Wales.
+Note: I have submitted a request to the ONS for deaths by date of occurrence up to 31 Dec 2019, across all 9 regions of England and Wales.